 1996 - The Alison McAteer House family violence shelter housed at NUP moved into a separate building, specially renovated to provide safety for women and children.

 1997 - YWCA Yellowknife moved out of Northern United Place to make way for the Aurora College campus.
-The transitional and emergency housing programs for families moved to the 39-suite Rockhill apartment complex on 54 Avenue where it continues to this day.
+The transitional and emergency housing programs for families moved to the 39-suite Rockhill apartment complex on 54 Avenue.

 2000 - YWCA begins offering Project Child Recovery, a program that helps children who have witnessed violence learn the skills to cope with their experiences.